• Menu

 Powderhorn has plenty of advanced terrain available for the seasoned rider.
 Experts will find mostly single black diamonds though, with only one double black, Mudslide.
 The real draw for experts is glade skiing.
 You can enter into most of the trees throughout the mountain for deep snow on powder days.

-There are three terrain parks full of rails, boxes, table-tops, jumps, to name a few.
+There are three terrain parks full of rails, boxes, table tops, and jumps, to name a few.
 Numerous competitions and clinics take place throughout the year.
 On top of the Grand Mesa is a massive 360,000 acres of public forests, used for year-round recreation.
 In the winter, people go cross-country skiing, snowshoeing, and snowmobiling on some of the best trails in the country.

 Village